Child Brain Injury Recovery

 Is child brain injury recovery really possible?
 Can you effectively treat the brain and make your child better?

-Throughout special-needs-hope.com, we have emphasized that although it is important to understand your child's diagnosis and prognosis, the main point is that your child has a brain injury.
+Throughout special-needs-hope.com, we have emphasized that although it is important to understand your child's

-Regardless of the cause or diagnosis, your child's brain is damaged.
+your child's brain is damaged.
 And through effective therapy, brain injury recovery is possible.

-But, in order to facilitate brain injury recover and make your child better, you must treat the brain injury itself, not the symptoms.
+But, in order to facilitate brain injury recover and make your child better, you must treat the brain injury itself, not the

 Traditional therapies often will focus on the symptoms.
 If your child can't straighten her left arm, no amount of stretching it will allow her full use of that arm.
 However, if you can somehow 'fix' or 'bypass' the brain injury that is telling her arm to be tight, then she will begin to use that arm more and better.